ASFaust/SparseDataModel/README.md

 ## Performance and Scalability

-The primary computational cost occurs during model initialization The time complexity is approximately:
+The primary computational cost occurs during model initialization.

+The time complexity is approximately:

 * \$\mathcal{O}(n³)\$ in terms of the number of features, \$n\$, in the input data, due to the need to compute eigenvalues and eigenvectors for correlation matrices.